Ashe/ashe.github.io/data/content/projects/2020/01/Thesis.md

 :::{.caption
-  caption="A screenshot, UML diagram and flowchart of the strategy game for this project." source="The path to the right decision - Ashley Smith 2020" sourceUrl="https://github.com/Ashe/Thesis/blob/master/Docs/thesis.pdf" }
+  caption="A screenshot, UML diagram and flowchart of the strategy game for this project." source="The path to the right decision - Ashley Rose 2020" sourceUrl="https://github.com/Ashe/Thesis/blob/master/Docs/thesis.pdf" }
 :::{.gallery-wall}